| | |

 What part of me keeps showing up, even when things are hard?

-You weren’t meant to constantly self-improve — you were meant to express what already makes you unique.
+You weren’t meant to constantly self-improve.
+You were also meant to express what already makes you unique.
 Own it.

 There’s a special kind of joy that comes from losing track of time in something you love.
-That state of total absorption is called “flow” — and it’s a doorway to deep happiness.
+That state of total absorption is often called “flow,” and it can be deeply satisfying.

 Flow doesn’t require perfection.
 It requires presence.

-Maybe it’s in painting, gardening, writing, fixing, tinkering, cooking, dancing — even cleaning.
+Maybe it’s painting, gardening, writing, fixing, tinkering, cooking, dancing, or even cleaning.
 Anything that gets you out of your head and into the moment has value.

 Make space for that.
 Even just one hour a week.
 The world won’t stop spinning if you take time to do something just because it lights you up.